MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 DDPM uniformly samples `t` and trains each stage independently.
 For a given `x0` from the training data, we generate one input and output for the model to train on -- the model will get input `x_t` and label `x_{t-1}`.

 Could we train on a longer sequence?
 Using the model's prediction for `x_{t-1}` to get to `x_{t-2}`?
-Sampling will use the models predictions - maybe they could be incorporated into training.
+Sampling will use the model's predictions - maybe they could be incorporated into training.

 ## Why is Training Slow?
 A Lot of Entropy to Cover
 With only 200k images, despite doing multiple epochs, my training runs had still not converged - but the model is not trained on just the 200k images - it is always trained on image + noise.
 We'll never cover all the noise from `N(0, I)` over 3 x 64 x 64 = 12,288 dimensions - and it makes me wonder how many samples we need to train on to get good generalization from the model, vs how many might lead to overfitting, and memorizing the 200k training images.